Last updated: June 2026

 Devin Castle is one of the oldest in Slovakia and stands in an idyllic setting just inside Slovak territory on the border with Austria – separated only by the Danube and Morava rivers.
 Now mainly ruins (it was destroyed by Napoleon's troops in 1809) that blend into the rock it's built on, it offers panoramic views of Slovakia and Austria.
 It was a sunny day when we went and it was glorious – I felt like I was in a medieval movie.
 As the castle is quite small, you don't need to stay for long – we wandered around for about an hour taking in the views of the castle itself and the surroundings.

-Getting there: You can get a local bus out to the castle but for convenience I recommend taking an Uber – which will only set you back about €8 from the city centre.
-Due to time constraints, we caught an Uber back into town as well, but if you go early, you’ll have more than enough time to see the castle before catching a boat back down the Danube River at 1.30pm.
-The boat trip back from the castle only takes 30 minutes, compared to 90 minutes on the way there due to the river’s strong currant.
-This sounds crazy until you watch the boats going upstream, which you can do from the castle, as the water flows so quickly they look like they’re barely moving.
+Getting there: You can get a local bus out to the castle but for convenience I recommend taking a Bolt (the dominant ride-share app in Bratislava) — which will only set you back about €8–10 from the city centre.
+Due to time constraints, we caught a Bolt back into town as well, but if you go early, you'll have more than enough time to see the castle before catching a boat back down the Danube River at 1.30pm.
+The boat trip back from the castle only takes 30 minutes, compared to 90 minutes on the way there due to the river's strong current.
+This sounds crazy until you watch the boats going upstream, which you can do from the castle, as the water flows so quickly they look like they're barely moving.

-Tips: Before paying the entrance fee (which is a few euro, but can only be paid in cash), walk around the path to the right of the castle to see the little watch tower (the Maiden Tower) which features in many of the photographs online but can’t actually be seen very well from inside the castle.
-And take cash!
+Tips: Before paying the entrance fee (€8 in summer, €6 in winter — or you can book ahead online via the castle's official site), walk around the path to the right of the castle to see the little watch tower (the Maiden Tower) which features in many of the photographs online but can't actually be seen very well from inside the castle.

 See the bluest church you'll ever see

 Photos of the Blue Church caught my eye when I was researching things to do in Bratislava because it looks a little bit like a cake with blue and white icing.
-It’s unusual art nouveau style makes it a striking building, which is well worth the 5-10 minute walk from the old town to see in person.
-It’s as blue as the name lets on – down to the interior walls and even pews.
-Just make sure you check opening hours as it’s often closed to the public.
+Its unusual art nouveau style makes it a striking building, which is well worth the 5–10 minute walk from the old town to see in person.
+It's as blue as the name lets on – down to the interior walls and even pews.
+Just make sure you check opening hours as it's often closed to the public.

 Explore the medieval old town